jekyc/wig/README.md

 optional arguments:
   -h, --help       show this help message and exit
   -l INPUT_FILE    File with urls, one per line.
-  -n STOP_AFTER    Stop after this amount of CMSs have been detected.
+  -q               Set wig to not prompt for user input during run -n STOP_AFTER    Stop after this amount of CMSs have been detected.
 Default:
                    1
-  -a               Do not stop after the first CMS is detected -m               Try harder to find a match without making more requests -u               User-agent to use in the requests --no_cache_load  Do not load cached responses --no_cache_save  Do not save the cache for later use -N               Shortcut for --no_cache_load and --no_cache_save
+  -a               Do not stop after the first CMS is detected -m               Try harder to find a match without making more requests -u               User-agent to use in the requests -d               Disable the search for subdomains -t THREADS       Number of threads to use --no_cache_load  Do not load cached responses --no_cache_save  Do not save the cache for later use -N               Shortcut for --no_cache_load and --no_cache_save